rgholway/Algorithm-Problem/README.md

 I created a binary search algorithm in Ruby after the readings on Codility's site.
 This binary search finds a selected item in an array in O(log n) time complexity this is a vast improvement from simply using normal search which takes O(n) time complexity.

 I then created a leaderboard class that creates a leaderboard with players and scores.
+The second leaderboard introduces expiring dates for scores and a more complex data structure.